Fundraising continues with charity events across the country.

 Holding a fundraising event is a great way of raising awareness and increasing donations for the people in Somalia, Ethiopia, the Republic of South Sudan and Kenya who are in real need.
 We’ve already highlighted on our Facebook page the amazing 180 mile/ 20 hour bicycle fundraising journey William Barsely undertook but we thought you might like to see a couple more examples of what people are doing to raise money for the people of East Africa.

 The Oxford Comedy Deathmatch, an improv comedy troupe based in Oxford, held a special charity night to raise money.
-Their unique twist on comedy, in which they create scenes and songs based on audience suggestions, raised over a £100 for the DEC East Africa Crisis Appeal, there’s a good selection of photos and a short write up over on their website.
+Their unique twist on comedy, in which they create scenes and songs based on audience suggestions, raised over a £100 for the DEC East Africa Crisis Appeal.

 The Midlands Community Association marked Pakistan’s Independence Day by holding a charity Iftar (Iftar is the meal that Muslim people have when they break fast during Ramadan).
 The dinner, which was attended by local guests such as councillors and the Member of Parliament, raised £1,230 for the DEC East Africa Crisis Appeal.
 The event was so successful they’ve decided to hold another fundraising event in early September to mark the end of Ramadan too.

 As you can see there are many different ways you can raise money, the more inventive and imaginative the better.
 To help you put together a fundraising event we have this handy page of ideas and materials you can use.
 So, get your thinking caps on, register an event with us and get fundraising!